pengutronix/microcom/README.md

 … containing your real name and e-mail address at the end of the patch description (Git can do this for you when you use `git commit -s`).
-Then send your patches to <oss-tools@pengutronix.de>.
+Then send your patches to <oss-tools@pengutronix.de>, or, if you use GitHub, open a pull-request on <https://github.com/pengutronix/microcom>.